What is pulse pressure? How important is pulse pressure to your overall health?

 Answer From Sheldon G. Sheps, M.D.

 - The bottom number is the amount of pressure in your arteries between beats (diastolic pressure).

 - Townsend RR.
-Increased pulse pressure. http://www.uptodate.com/home.
-Accessed June 21, 2016.
+Increased pulse pressure. https://www.uptodate.com/contents/search.
+Accessed Jan.
+31, 2020.

 - Cremer A, et al. Twenty-Four-Hour Central Pulse Pressure for Cardiovascular Events Prediction in a Low-Cardiovascular-Risk Population: Results from the Bordeaux Cohort.
 Journal of the American Heart Association.
 2018;7:e008225.

 - Williams B, et al. The Task Force for the Management of Arterial Hypertension of the European Society of Hypertension (ESH) and of the European Society of Cardiology (ESC).
 2013 ESH/ESC guidelines for the management of arterial hypertension.
 Journal of Hypertension.
 2018;36:1953.

 - Fuster V, et al., eds.
 Epidemiology of hypertension.
 In: Hurst's the Heart.
 14th ed.
 McGraw-Hill Education; 2017. https://accessmedicine.mhmedical.com.
 Accessed Jan.
 31, 2020.

 - Mancusi C, et al. Higher pulse pressure and risk for cardiovascular events in patients with essential hypertension: The Campania Salute Network.
 European Journal of Preventive Cardiology.
 2018;25:235.